Is erysipelas treatable? How to treat erysipelas at home

 Erysipelas on the leg: is it contagious?

-The disease itself belongs to the type of infectious, and can be fully attributed to the list of contagious.
+The disease itself is a type of infectious disease, and can be fully included in the list of contagious diseases.
 The infection is easily transmitted from person to person.
-Therefore, if possible, it is still worth leaving contact with infected person.
-If the patient lives with you in the same house, it is necessary to treat wounds with sterile gloves and after each procedure, wash your hands thoroughly with detergent, and preferably with an antiseptic.
+Therefore, if possible, it is still worth avoiding contact with infected person.
+If the patient lives in the same house with you, it is necessary to treat wounds with sterile gloves and after each procedure, thoroughly wash your hands with detergent, or better yet, with an antiseptic.

 Symptoms

-The disease has a long incubation period- about 10 days.
-After this time, erysipelas on the leg shows its symptoms.
+The disease has a long incubation period– about 10 days.
+After this time is completed, the erysipelas on the leg begins to show its symptoms.

 As a rule, at the first stage it is felt in the form of a general malaise: